1940 New England hurricane: Preparations, impact, and aftermath

 As the hurricane approached the United States East Coast on August 31, the United States Weather Bureau advised extreme caution to ships between Cape Hatteras and southern areas of New England.
 Storm warnings were issued for coastal regions between Wilmington, North Carolina and the Virginia Capes.
 These warnings were later extended northward to the Delaware Breakwater.
 Strong winds exceeding gale-force were expected for much of the East Coast, particularly for Cape Hatteras.
 On September 1, hurricane warnings were ordered for areas from Hatteras, North Carolina to Pamlico Sound, while previously issued storm warnings remained in place.
 On September 2, gale warnings extended further north into Nantucket, Massachusetts.
 In Norfolk, Virginia, city department heads were ordered to stand by for potential emergency duties.
 United States Coast Guard personnel were also dispatched along the North Carolina coast.
 United States Navy personnel were detained in New London, Connecticut until the storm passed.
 In Westhampton, New York, a mass evacuation occurred, involving 10,000 residences.
 Air traffic to and from Mitchel Air Force Base was cancelled, and 100 airplanes stationed at the base were fastened to the ground.
 Police and firemen evacuated a 50 mi stretch of the Rhode Island coastline.
 This included Roy Carpenter's Beach, where 1,000 families were forced to evacuate.
 In Narragansett Bay, boats were sent back to harbors or towed to shore.
-The extensive precautionary measures undertaken occurred in part due to fears that the storm would cause similar effects to a destructive hurricane which swept through areas of New England two years prior.
+The extensive precautionary measures undertaken occurred in part due to fears that the storm could cause similar effects to a destructive hurricane which swept through areas of New England two years prior.